 Instructions

-- Spoon the tuna mixture evenly over the cheese slices.
-Top with another slice of cheese.
+- Lay one slice of cheese on each piece of bread.
+Spoon the tuna mixture over the cheese, then top with another slice of cheese.

 Notes